Segmentation-Driven Monocular Shape from Polarization based on Physical Model: Polarization Theory and Problem Formulation

 \subsection{Surface Normal Representation}

-The normal surface vector $\hat{n}$ is parameterized by the zenith angle and azimuth angle $\phi$ in the spherical coordinates \cite{ref14}:
+The normal surface vector $\hat{n}$ is parameterized by the zenith angle and azimuth angle $\phi$ in spherical coordinates~\cite{ref14}:

 where $\zen$ is directly mapping to the DOP $\DOP$ and the refractive index $\eta$, while $\phi$ relates to the AOP $\AOP$.
-However, the azimuth ambiguity and measurement noise bring difficulties to the direct estimation of $\phi$.
+However, azimuth ambiguity and measurement noise bring difficulties to the direct estimation of $\phi$.
 In order to overcome this problem, an alternative method can be used.

 Let $z$ denote the unknown surface height.
-Rather than computing the surface normal $\hat{n}$ directly from the azimuth angle $\phi$, we could establish some constraints on the gradient of height, $\nabla z$, which is direct related to $\hat{n}$ as following \cite{ref20}:
+Rather than computing the surface normal $\hat{n}$ directly from the azimuth angle $\phi$, we can establish constraints on the gradient of height, $\nabla z$, which is directly related to $\hat{n}$ as follows~\cite{ref20}:

-where $z_x$ and $z_y$ denote the partial derivatives of $z$ with respect to the x and y directions, respectively.
+where $z_x$ and $z_y$ denote the partial derivatives of $z$ with respect to the $x$ and $y$ directions, respectively.